OpenScienceMOOC/Module-1-Open-Principles/key_elements.md

 **_Learning Objectives (1-3 specific)_**:

-*LO1a: Understand the ethical, **legal**, social, economic, and research impact arguments for and against Open Science (knowledge).*
+*LO1a: Understand the ethical, legal, social, economic, and research impact arguments for and against Open Science (knowledge).*

-*LO1b: Set up a personal profile for defining your impact: measure the social and academic attention on the full range of research processes and outputs** (tasks).*
+*LO1b: Set up a personal profile for defining your impact: measure the social and academic attention on the full range of research processes and outputs (tasks).*

 ### Key components: